Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Random input: noise-sustained turbulence, reliability, and spatial Lyapunov exponent

 Both systems are driven by the same Ornstein-Uhlenbeck noise $f(t)$ with mean value $0.6$ and the exponential autocorrelation function $C(\tau)=0.01\exp[-4\tau]$.
 Initial states $v_n(0)$ and $u_n(0)$ are random and uncorrelated.
 One can see how the synchronous state $v_n(t)=u_n(t)$ (black color) establishes along the chain, via a propagation toward larger values of the space variable $n$.

-A similar simulation for the NHKS model \eqref{eq:ks1} and its replica $v(x,t)$ shows that synchrony establishes only in a domain close to the inlet $x\lesssim 500$, while for larger $x$ the fields of the system $u(x,t)$ and of its replica $v(x,t)$ remain different.
+A similar simulation for the NHKS model \eqref{eq:ks1} and its replica (in terms of variable $v(x,t)$) shows that synchrony establishes only in a domain close to the inlet $x\lesssim 500$, while for larger $x$ the fields of the system $u(x,t)$ and of its replica $v(x,t)$ remain different.
 We will explain this feature in the next Section~\ref{sec:sple}.